APIexec/devops/README.md

 ## Idea

-The idea is to share for You the easies way to start your new environment in programming World.
+The idea is to share for each other the easiest way to start use the new technologies in programming World.
-Now, you can easy improve your skills at work day by day as a DevOps!

 More about history of creation [INSPIRATION](INSPIRATION.md)